hrydgard/ppsspp-site/docs/troubleshooting/cant-pick-folder.md

 ![Reenabling the Files app](/static/img/docs/cant_pick_folder/settings2.jpg)

-As a last resort, see the Android TV workaround above.
+As a last resort, see the Android TV workaround above regarding the Legacy build.